-- Both Vehicle Paint Technicians and Vehicle Body Builders and Repairers ranked in the top 10% of occupations with the highest automation score indicating that there is significant risk of automation in these occupations. - 81% of Vehicle Paint Technicians, and 80% of Vehicle Body Builders and Repairs working time is spent of performing tasks at high risk of automation. - 54% of Vehicle Technicians, Mechanics and Electricians working time is spent on performing tasks that are of high risk of automation.
-It is ranked 91st of all occupations which is in the top 30%.
+- Both Vehicle Paint Technicians and Vehicle Body Builders and Repairers ranked in the top 10% of occupations with the highest automation score indicating that there is significant risk of automation in these occupations. - 81% of Vehicle Paint Technicians, and 80% of Vehicle Body Builders and - occupations which is in the top 30%.